Olševa

-Mount Olševa ([ˈoːu̯ʃɛʋa]; German Ouschewa) is a ridge mountain in the eastern part of the Karawanks near the border with Austria.
+Mount Olševa ([ˈoːu̯ʃɛʋa]; German Olschewa) is a ridge mountain in the eastern part of the Karawanks near the border with Austria.
 The mountain separates Carinthia from Styria.
 Its highest point, Govca, is 1929 m high.
 Other peaks along the 5 km ridge are Obel kamen on the western side, and Smooth Peak (Gladki vrh) and Pretty Peak (Lepi vrh) on the eastern part.
 About 200 m below Obel kamen lies Potok Cave (Potočka zijalka), an archaeological site from the Stone Age.
+To the southwest of the mountain, at an altitude of 1115 m, there is a chalybeate (iron-rich) spring.